IndefiniteBen/installROS2/README.md

 # installROS2
-Scripts to install ROS2 (foxy) on the NVIDIA Jetson Development Kits
+Scripts to install ROS2 (dashing) on the NVIDIA Jetson Development Kits

 This is a simple script to install ROS2 on the NVIDIA Jetson Development Kits.